phpMussel/phpMussel/_docs/readme.en.txt

  /vault/coex_clamav.cvd (Signatures, Included)
  /vault/coex_custom.cvd (Signatures, Included)
  /vault/coex_mussel.cvd (Signatures, Included)
-    Files for Complex Extended signatures.
+    Files for complex extended signatures.
 Required if the Complex Extended signatures option in "phpmussel.ini" is enabled.
 Can remove if the option is disabled.
     ~